7 Wine Tasting Tips

 The most common techniques to get the most out of your wine tasting experience are the following:

-Take a sip.
+• Take a sip.
 Let it sit in your mouth for a second to absorb the flavor.
+Try to bring a little air in: open your lips and suck in some air, which allows you to taste the wine better.
+Swirl the wine around a bit.
 Some people like to “chew” the wine, which enhances the flavors.

-You can choose to swallow it or spit into the dump bucket on the counter.
+• You can choose to swallow it or spit into the dump bucket on the counter.
 Both ways have their advantages.
 Spitting the wine allows you to drink more without it going to your head.
 Swallowing the wine allows you to feel what the wine is like going down.
+I personally like to experience how the wine goes down, and if I don’t want to finish it, I dump the remainder of the glass in the bucket.

 Napa tasting room

-The tasting notes and “dump bucket” at Waterstone tasting room in Napa
+The tasting notes and “dump bucket” at the former Taste at Oxbow tasting room in Downtown Napa

 4. What are all those grape names they keep rattling off?

 The names you hear can get overwhelming.
-In California, there are so many kinds of grapes (varietals) grown, but you should keep in mind a few important ones: sauvignon blanc, chardonnay, pinot noir, zinfandel, and the Bordeaux varietals of malbec, merlot, cabernet sauvignon, cabernet franc, and petit verdot.
+In California, there are so many kinds of grapes grown, but you should keep in mind a few important ones: Sauvignon Blanc, Chardonnay, Pinot Noir, Zinfandel, and the Bordeaux varieties of Malbec, Merlot, Cabernet Sauvignon, Cabernet Franc, and Petit Verdot.
+Many European varieties are hot these days, such as the Spanish varietals Tempranillo and Albariño.

 wine varietals

 The grapes depend on the region, including the terrain and the weather.
-Napa Valley is known for its rich soil but cabernet is the star, and in hotter Lodi, zinfandel reigns.
+Before you visit each region, you should find out what it’s known for.
+Napa Valley is known for its rich soil and Cabernet is the star; in hotter Lodi, Zinfandel reigns; the cooler, foggy hills of the Sonoma and Mendocino coasts are known for Pinot Noir; and Livermore Valley is famous for its old Chardonnay vines.

 5. Should I buy anything?